 - Provide a rationale for authorizing reasonable accommodations

 - Recommend appropriate accommodations.
 The purpose of accommodations is to allow equal access for the student with a disability.
-Documentation written on prescription pads are not accepted.
+Documentation written on prescription pads is not accepted.
 Documentation should be current within 3-5 years depending upon the stability of the disability.

 What happens if my documentation is not appropriate?